TravelModellingGroup/Documentation/tmg-documentation/1.6/xtmf/frameworks/automated_calibration.md

 #### Parameters

+* **Change Weight** - A multiplier for the amount of change to apply.
+Lower this if there are multiple targets targeting a similar system to set priorities.
 * **Minimum Value** - The minimum value the target parameter is allowed to be set to.
 * **Maximum Value** - The maximum value the target parameter is allowed to be set to.
 * **Parameter Is Ratio** - Set this to true if the parameter is being applied to a ratio instead of